jacob-roling/jippitty/README.md

 Thank your for using JippiTTY, goodbye.
 ```

-## Conversation Storage
+## Your Conversation Data

-Conversations are stored in a folder named .jippitty in your system's home folder.
+Conversations are stored in a folder `.jippitty` in your system's home folder.

 - For mac and linux users that is `$HOME/.jippitty`
 - For windows users that is `$USERPROFILE/.jippitty`